subat0mik/Misconfiguration-Manager/README.md

 Defenders and IT administrators may benefit from reviewing the list of known and documented [Defense Techniques](./defense-techniques/_defense-techniques-list.md), which identifies the administrator roles we think are most likely to be involved in the implementation of each item.

+Curious about how a hierarchy can be completely compromised in certain, mostly default conditions?
+Check out the list of [TAKEOVER techniques](https://github.com/subat0mik/Misconfiguration-Manager/blob/main/attack-techniques/TAKEOVER/_takeover-techniques-list.md).

 If you aren't familiar with a term used in a technique's description, refer to the [glossary page](./GLOSSARY.md), which contains definitions for terms commonly used in SCCM.

 If you'd like to test these techniques in a lab environment or learn more about SCCM attack and defense, please refer to the [resources page](./RESOURCES.md), which contains links to all the SCCM lab and attack/defense resources that we are aware of, many of which inspired and informed the information in this repository.